openstack/ironic-specs/specs/approved/node-history.rst

 ``conductor`` is the hostname of the conductor who recorded the entry.

-``user`` is the requestor for the operation from the context, for the Identify service it's a string with fixed length.
+``user`` is the requester for the operation from the context, for the Identify service it's a string with fixed length.